 This is shot in black and white, on grainy film, made to look like we’re watching an old TV show from the early 50’s.
 It’s a game show called What’s My Perversion?, where Celebrity guests (the only one I recognized was Regis Philbin) have to try to figure out what sexual fetish someone has.
 I don’t have anything to say about this one, for whatever reason, it just wasn’t funny or interesting to me.
 When re-watching the film I always skip past this chapter.

-6/ARE THE FINDINGS OF DOCTORS AND CLINICS WHO DO SEXUAL RESEARCH AND EXPIRIMENTS ACCURATE?
+6/ARE THE FINDINGS OF DOCTORS AND CLINICS WHO DO SEXUAL RESEARCH AND EXPERIMENTS ACCURATE?

-This is my favorite chapter of the film, and the only I’d say could have probably been stretched out to stand alone as it’s own full-length film (well, maybe the first chapter, too).
-Woody Allen and Heather MacRae play a sex researchers and a reporter who go to interview a controversial doctor who runs his own private sex lab.
+This is my favorite chapter of the film, and the only one I’d say could have probably been stretched out to stand alone as its own full-length film (well, maybe the first chapter, too).
+Woody Allen and Heather MacRae play a sex researcher and a reporter who go to interview a controversial doctor who runs his own private sex lab.
 The doctor, played by John Carradine, turns out to be a “mad scientist,” running crazed sexual experiments.
-When he reveals that he intends to force Heather’s character to take part in his next experiment (having her gangbanged by horny boyscouts), they escape.
-Without giving away too many other story details, let me just say that this story culminates with our protagonists on the fun from a gigantic female titty which is rampaging through the countryside.
+When he reveals that he intends to force Heather’s character to take part in his next experiment (having her gangbanged by horny boy scouts), they escape.
+Without giving away too many other story details, let me just say that this story culminates with our protagonists on the fun from a gigantic female titty that is rampaging through the countryside.